romankuchin/ica0002-2022/03-web-app/README.md

 [Ansible handlers](https://docs.ansible.com/ansible/latest/user_guide/playbooks_handlers.html)
 to handle service restarts correctly; also check out the lecture slides about Ansible handlers.

-You can delete the task that updates the index page added in the lab 2, and the index file itself from your repository.
-We won't need that task anymore.

 Then, update a play `Web server` and add a role named `uwsgi` to the role list.
 Note that this role should be added **after** `agama` but **before** `nginx` -- we'll need the application to be fully set up before configuring uWSGI, and that should be completed before configuring the web server: